mzingg/oakgit/README.md

 ## Structure
 As of now this project has only one Module.
 There is no Parent Project or other modules.

+## Installation requirements
+	- JDK
+	- Maven
+	- Eclipse or IntelliJ
+	- Eclipse plugins:
+		* Maven Integration for Eclipse
+		* Lombok
+	- IntelliJ plugins:
+		* ......
+		* ......

 ## Build
   1. Using Maven
       * Use Maven Plugins and maven commands to build the project.

+## How to build your code locally in Command prompt

+ To build this project in local Command prompt, we need to follow the below steps

+    1. Make sure that maven is installed in your local.
+    2. Go to the root folder of the project in local file system.
+    3. open Command prompt at the root folder level
+    4. Run the maven commands (mvn clean install).

 ## How to build your code locally using Eclipse

-	1. Pull the complete project from GIT
-	2. Unzip the project
-	3. Open Eclipse go to Help/Eclipse Marketplace  search for Maven
-	4. Install the “Maven Integration for Eclipse” package
-	5. Go to "File"/ "Import" in the following window choose "Maven"/ "Existing Maven Projects" click "Next"
+	1. Go to "File"/ "Import" in the following window choose "Maven"/ "Existing Maven Projects" click "Next"
-	6. Choose the root directory, select all Projects and Finish the import
+	2. Choose the root directory, select all Projects and Finish the import
-	7. Wait until Eclipse loads all dependencies
+	3. Wait until Eclipse loads all dependencies
-	8. Right click on the "project folder"/ "Run As"/ "Maven Install"
+	4. Right click on the "project root folder"/ "Run As"/ "Maven Install"